dotnet/docs-aspire/docs/azure/integrations-overview.md

 To have your Azure resources use the local emulators, chain a call the `RunAsEmulator` method on the Azure resource builder.
 This method configures the Azure resource to use the local emulator instead of the actual Azure service.

 > [!IMPORTANT]
-> Calling `RunAsEmulator` on an Azure resource builder doesn't impact the publishing manifest.
+> Calling any of the available `RunAsEmulator` APIs on an Azure resource builder doesn't impact the [publishing manifest](../deployment/manifest-format.md).
 When you publish your app, the generated Bicep file will reflect the actual Azure service, not the local emulator.

 ### Local containers